 Products for Regenerative Medicine

-The Nikon ECLIPSE Ts2 and Ts2-FL inverted microscopes inverted microscopes are award-winning compact inverted microscopes designed for routine cell culture-related work.
+The Nikon ECLIPSE Ts2 and Ts2-FL inverted microscopes are award-winning compact inverted microscopes designed for routine cell culture-related work.
 The Ts2-FL has all the features of the Ts2 but additionally provides built-in LED-based epifluorescence.
 These microscopes are the usual choice for more routine cell culture work and used more widely in basic research than manufacturing.

 ●: included, ⚬: option